-Looking to begin in-person counselling or psychotherapy in Manchester city centre?
-My practice is by St Ann’s Square and I provide short- and long-term therapy for adults.
+Are you wanting to begin in-person counselling or psychotherapy in Manchester city centre?
+My practice is by St Ann’s Square and provides short- and long-term therapy for adults.

-With over 10 years’ experience, I work with a wide range of symptoms including anxiety, panic and phobia, low self-esteem, depression, feeling sad, and difficulties with anger.
+With over 10 years experience I work with a wide range of symptoms including anxiety, panic and phobia, low self-esteem, depression, trauma and difficulties with anger.

 Every Therapy is Individual